Ricardo-langs/online/docs/signin.rst

 ufile sign in
 =============

 Signing in to your UFile account allows you to securely access your tax data, manage returns, and continue your work from any device.
-Follow these steps to log in بسهولة and safely.
+Follow these steps to log in safely and without issues.

 Steps to Sign in Ufile
 =========